micropython/micropython/ports/linux-kernel/README.rst

 Using it
 --------

-Currently, the only exposed interface is a Python REPL.
-(More will be supported in the future).
+The exposed interface is a Python REPL.
 After being loaded, the module creates a server listening on ``0.0.0.0:9999``.

 The following ``socat`` command will start a full interactive shell: